 When deciding where to eat for a special birthday dinner in Guadalajara, a few options continuously presented themselves in my internet searches:

 Then there’s Hueso, the place where any blogger who is anybody seems to eat.
 If you don’t know Spanish, “hueso” means bone – and the restaurant decor includes hundreds of bones (check it out, if you don’t believe me).
-I’m typically wary of anything that feels remotely gimmicky and places that are popular for being popular, so this was a no from me as well.
+I’m typically wary of anything that feels remotely gimmicky and places that are popular for being popular, so this was a no from me this time around.

 And finally, Xokol.
 This tiny restaurant in the Santa Teresita neighborhood popped up much less frequently, although it has clearly made its mark.
 The chefs focus on using native corn varieties in their dishes, as well as traditional techniques, to create a striking array of modern and ancestral dishes.
 Diners are primarily seated at a communal table, and the kitchen is in full view.
 Bingo.